 MEETS STANDARD SLIGHTLY BELOW STANDARD

 CP 1 ATTENDANCE

-unexcused absences (absences that are in violation t forth by local school policy and by the relevant ning agreement).
+Individual has no unexcused absences (absences that are in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).
 Individual has 1 unexcused absence (an absence that is in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).

 CP 2 ON-TIME ARRIVAL

-violation of proce o unexcused late arrivals (late arrivals that are in edures set forth by local school policy and by the re bargaining agreement).
+Individual has no unexcused late arrivals (late arrivals that are in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).
 Individual has 1 unexcused late arrival (a late arrival that is in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).

 CP 3 POLICIES AND PROCEDURES

-procedures (for e s follows DCPS and local school policies and xample, procedures for submitting student discipline s for appropriate staff attire).
+Individual always follows DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire).
 With rare exception, individual follows DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire).

 CP 4 RESPECT

-s interacts with students, colleagues, parents/ ommunity members in a respectful manner.
+Individual always interacts with students, colleagues, parents/ guardians, and community members in a respectful manner.
 With rare exception, individual interacts with students, colleagues, parents/guardians, and community members in a respectful manner.